 Step 4: Type the following commands one by one and press Enter after each.

 Step 5: Once the process ends, restart your PC to see if the error is fixed.

-In addition to corrupted system files, the damaged hard disk may also cause the install error - 0x80070661.
+In addition to corrupted system files, the damaged hard disk may also cause the install error – 0x80070661.
 To fix the Windows update error caused by hard disk corruption, you can try the CHKDSK utility.
-If CHKDSK won’t run, you can turn to a third-party tool like MiniTool Partition Wizard.
+If CHKDSK won’t run, you can turn to a piece of third-party disk partition software like MiniTool Partition Wizard.

 It’s a professional partition manager that enables you to check your hard disk for errors.
 To perform this operation, you can download and install this program on your PC, launch this program, right-click the target partition, and then select the Check File System feature.

 When facing the error code 0x80070661, another way you can try is to reset the Windows Update components.
 It’s an easy way to fix errors caused by the corrupted Windows update cache.

 Manually downloading and installing the needed WSL update may also help you solve the Windows update error 0x80070661.
 Just follow this guide to install the specific Windows update manually: [Tutorial] How to Download & Install Windows 10 Updates Manually.

 All these methods mentioned in this post are available.
 When you are experiencing the Windows update error 0x80070661, you can follow these methods to fix it.
 If you have any problems with this error, you can leave a message in the comment part below.